 Patrice, Interview 2

 Patrice’s story never ceases to amaze me.
-She had to think hard about her hair loss time line, because started her battle in 2002.
+She had to think long and hard about her hair loss time line, because she started her battle in 2002.
 She’s fought Hodgkins Lymphoma more than once and most recently is battling Radiation Induced Sarcoma of the Bones.

 Through chemo, radiation and bone marrow transplants, she keeps going forward with grace and strength.